310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 And it’s unlikely that you will misuse what is labeled as “justice,” correct?
 I trust you on that part.

-Or rather, it’s *because* I know you won’t that I’m trying to take advantage of your good, sensible mind, and restrain your movement.
+Or rather, I’m trying to take advantage of your good, sensible mind, and restrain your movement *because* I know you won’t misuse it.

 {% endbubble %}
 {% bubble KuroPast smile %}